sanjosh/smallprogs/basic/graph/README.md

 9. start with dist[start] = 0 and all others = INF; then dist[v] = dist[u] + edge(u, v)
 6. for early path pruning, use BFS over DFS
 10. to find multiple shortest paths in BFS, update the visitedSet after level is done
+11. Bidirectional BFS

+## diff

+BFS vs Djikstra vs Dynamic programming

+DP = recursive definition

+BFS = Djikstra on unweighted graph

+Djikstra : shortest path (s, t) also implies shortest (s, i) to every intermediate vertex i from s

+Djikstra = BFS + priority queue + distance matrix

+Djikstra is a DP

+Djikstra has relaxation of distance (minimize to new value)

+Djikstra stops if shortest path found

+BFS visits nodes in order of depth, not distance

 # BFS

 1. vertices discovered in increasing order of distance from root
 1. the shortest path tree is only useful if BFS was performed with x as the root of the search.
 1. BFS only gives the shortest path if the graph is unweighted.
+1. if constraints in path, same node can be visited twice.
+To simulate this add constraint to visited set hash (so same node visited twice)
+1. Add param to Node put in BFS queue, if path tracking info needed (priority queue or nodes visited in this path)

 O(V+E) on adjacency list
 O(V^2) on adjacency matrix